Ededem Essien

-Ededem Edem Essien (born 14 April 1998) is a Nigerian professional football player who plays as a defensive midfielder for Kazakh club Tobol.
+Ededem Edem Essien (born 14 April 1998) is a Nigerian professional football player who plays as a defensive midfielder.

 Career

 On 2 August 2023, Essien signed a two-year contract with the Russian Premier League club Pari Nizhny Novgorod.
 He made his debut for Pari on 8 August 2023 in a Russian Cup game against Spartak Moscow.
 Essien made his Russian Premier League debut on 14 August 2023 against Akhmat Grozny.

 On 9 January 2024, Kazakhstan Premier League club Tobol announced the signing of Essien.